Justices May Impose New Limits On Government Access To Cellphone Data

 Charting the unknown

-Arguing the defendant's side of the case, the American Civil Liberty Union's Nathan Freed Wessler told the justices that allowing access to cell-site location records present the government with "a veritable time machine, an ability to press rewind" and learn where we've been over weeks and months gone by.
+Arguing the defendant's side of the case, the American Civil Liberties Union's Nathan Freed Wessler told the justices that allowing access to cell-site location records presents the government with "a veritable time machine, an ability to press rewind" and learn where we've been over weeks and months gone by.
 That, he said, upends the balance of power between the people and the government that the framers of the Constitution put in place by barring unreasonable searches.

 Wessler, too, faced difficult questions, especially in light of the fact that prosecutors in this case did get a court order, under the 1986 Stored Communications Act, which requires a judge to sign off upon a showing that the information being sought is relevant to a criminal investigation.

-Note: A previous version of this story misidentified the American Civil Liberties Union as the American Civil Liberty Union.